 - Spare Airhead vinyl patches for the inflatable towable tube.

 Check out my post on everything you need to know about towable tubes for jet skis.

 Don’t forget to wear your bathers and have some fun.
 I often see people wearing hats while on boats and personal watercraft.
 Often I notice hats floating in the water a few hours later.
 So the best advice I can give you is to not wear a hat but apply a lot of waterproof SPF 70 sunscreen.

 The best I have found is Aveeno Protect and Hydrate Lotion Sunscreen.
-This is a broad Spectrum SPF 70 for your whole body.
-Its made with soothing naturals oats to help moisturize, and hydrate your skin while protecting it from wind and sunburn.
+This is a broad spectrum SPF 70 for your whole body.
+It’s made with soothing natural oats to help moisturize and hydrate your skin while protecting it from wind and sunburn.

 Remember to be safe, look out for other watercraft and swimmers, and ride to your ability.
 Maybe I will see you out in the water one day.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair and maintenance jobs.